Be seen and engage at Heartifacts

 Am I permitted to run giveaways or other contests?

 Yes!
-Giveaways are strongly encouraged as a way of attracting attention to your exhibit, possibly collecting attendee information.
+Giveaways are strongly encouraged as a way of attracting attention to your sponsorship, possibly collecting attendee information.

 Sponsors in the past have conducted successfully giveaways when the prize(s) are meaningful and substantial in value.
 Video game consoles, drones and quadcopters, Raspberry Pi kits, connected home products, low-end computers like Chromebooks, keyboards and mice, and nice headphones tend to go over well.
 Commonly available and inexpensive things like Google Home, Amazon Echo Dot, or high-quality company-branded apparel can work for exhibition staff that are adept at attracting and capturing the attention of passers-by.
 Stationary, pens, and other inexpensive swag can attract some attendees.